Rymouxi/Projet-2A-Console-sur-FPGA/README.md

 The user’s choice ("Yes" or "No") determines whether the serial connection should be closed.
 If closed, resources are released, and the system returns to a clean state; if not, the connection remains active for further communication.

+# 3. FPGA

+## 3.1 Preamble

+### 3.1.1 Arty A7 FPGA

+The Arty A7 FPGA board is distinguished by its notable attributes, featuring the Xilinx Artix-100T FPGA.
+With onboard programming capability, it maintains an unconfigured state, allowing tailored configurations as per project requirements.
+This flexibility accommodates diverse applications and adapts to evolving project needs.

+One of its key strengths lies in the expansive resources of the FPGA, ensuring no limitations on the intricacy and scale of designs.
+This scalability is crucial for pushing boundaries and making it an optimal choice for projects requiring versatility and computational power.

+The adaptability of the Arty A7 enhances its appeal for various development endeavors, providing a reliable platform for innovation.
+In essence, it emerges as a versatile and powerful tool, well-suited for projects demanding customization and computational prowess.

+### 3.1.2 ASM LCM3 Instruction Set

+The adoption of the LCM3 instruction set offers advantages while presenting specific constraints.
+LCM3 adheres to a Reduced Instruction Set Computer (RISC) architecture, characterized by simple and understandable instructions, facilitating both programming and code comprehension.

+LCM3's conciseness is a strength, allowing for effective and functional programs without unnecessary complexity.
+The compact size of LCM3-generated code, with each instruction encoded on 16 bits, is crucial in memory-limited environments.

+However, certain constraints associated with LCM3 need consideration, such as the limitation to only 8 available registers, and limited precision in representing numbers in certain situations.

+### 3.1.3 Getting Started with Vivado

+Xilinx Vivado Design Suite is a set of software tools developed for advanced design of programmable logic circuits on FPGAs.
+It provides a user-friendly environment for developing complex digital systems and offers advanced debugging features.
+Vivado streamlines the FPGA design process, ensuring optimal integration with Xilinx devices.

+### 3.1.4 Introduction to ModelSim

+ModelSim is a digital hardware simulator used in digital circuit design and hardware verification.
+It provides advanced debugging features and supports multiple hardware description languages such as VHDL and Verilog.
+While not replacing all functionalities of Vivado, ModelSim is valuable for conducting simulations and debugging.

+### 3.1.5 Nomenclature and Selection of Variables

+## 3.2 Coding of Arty A7 Board

+### 3.2.1 Fetch

+The FETCH block retrieves the instruction to be executed from the main memory based on the Program Counter (PC).
+It then loads this instruction into an internal register of the processor and increments the instruction counter to point to the next instruction.

+### 3.2.2 Decode

+The DECODE block decodes the instruction to be executed in the EXECUTE block.
+It separates the information into flags, register numbers, and values and transmits them to both the DECODE block and the memory block.

+### 3.2.3 UAL

+The UAL (Arithmetic Logic Unit) handles the 4-bit NZVC number obtained from the FPU output, storing negative, zero, overflow, and carry exceptions.